HampiSK/FNN/README.md

 Discover FNN's capabilities and explore examples in the App/Source/Example directory.

+## Disclaimer
+The current version of FNN does not leverage various optimization techniques that could significantly improve its performance and accuracy in predictions.
+The primary goal, however, was to ensure flexibility and to investigate unconventional approaches in constructing simple neural networks.

+## Requirements
+- [Visual Studio 2022](https://visualstudio.com) (Not strictly required, however included setup scripts only support this)

 ## Getting Started
 1. Open script directory and based on your operating system execute setup file
 2. Enjoy